David Owen Brooks: Encounter with Elmer Wayne Henley

 Throughout much of 1971, Brooks remained enrolled at high school, although his attendance was increasingly sporadic.
 In approximately October 1971, he encountered Elmer Wayne Henley—then aged fifteen—as the two simultaneously opted to truant from school.
-Henley would later recall Brooks fell into stride alongside him and asked if he was "skipping school too" as he walked away from the school entrance in the direction of a nearby pool hall and that when he replied in the affirmative, Brooks offered to keep him company for the day, adding he also attended Hamilton Junior High and that the pool hall was also his intended destination.
+Henley would later recall Brooks fell into stride alongside him and asked if he was "skipping school too" as he walked away from the school entrance in the direction of a nearby pool hall and that when he replied in the affirmative, Brooks offered to keep him company for the day, adding he also attended Hamilton Junior High School and that the pool hall was also his intended destination.
 The two began to truant together regularly, and Brooks soon learned that although Henley was a sociable youth, he came from a broken home, had little money, and worked two simultaneous, menial part-time jobs to assist his mother with household finances.
 Henley himself soon became curious as to why Brooks always seemed to have ample cash despite not working and himself hailing from a family of modest means.
 (Note: Henley had been a lifelong friend and neighbor of victim David Hilligiest.
-He had actively participated in the search for the Hilligiest and Gregory Winkle; these efforts had included distributing flyers offering a $1,000 reward for information leading to the teenagers' whereabouts and attempting to reassure Hilligiest's parents there may be an innocent explanation for the teenagers' prolonged absence.)
+He had actively participated in the search for Hilligiest and Gregory Winkle; these efforts had included distributing flyers offering a $1,000 reward for information leading to the teenagers' whereabouts and attempting to reassure Hilligiest's parents there may be an innocent explanation for the teenagers' prolonged absence.)

 Brooks later introduced Henley to Corll, and the two began making a point of meeting the 15-year-old at the gas station where he worked part-time to exchange pleasantries and small talk.
 Henley later stated that though he admired Corll because he worked hard and seemed to have his life in order, he also suspected that Corll was homosexual, and initially concluded that Brooks was "hustling himself a queer."
 Weeks later, Brooks informed Henley that if he discreetly left his Heights home "without telling anyone where [he was] going", he and Corll would pick him up behind the Fulbright Methodist Church at 5 p.m. sharp and discuss "a deal where [he] could make some money."
 Henley agreed, and Brooks and Corll picked him up at the agreed time and drove him to Corll's address—likely as an intended victim.

 This evident ploy to make Henley Corll's next victim was thwarted when Henley became unnerved at observing Corll brandishing a hunting knife as he discussed the need to silence anyone who caught him in the act of future burglaries he had proposed Henley commit with him before Brooks asked: "You didn't tell anyone where you were, right?"
 This question led Henley to reply that he had informed his mother and grandmother he was leaving the family home in Brooks's company to meet Corll for the first time.
 Minutes later, Brooks drove Henley home.